ssh-mitm/ssh-mitm/doc/trivialauth.rst

 Trivial Authentication
 ======================

-The "trivial authentication" spoofing attack was found by AUT-milCERT during an audit of FIDO2 tokens.
+The "trivial authentication" spoofing attack was found by Manfred Kaiser (AUT-milCERT) in cooperation with Simon Tatham (PuTTY) and Matt Johnston (Dropbear) during an security audit of FIDO2 tokens.

 Trivial authentication is a special form of spoofing attack that exploits authentication methods to force a client to log in.